-- Halfway through the cooking time carefully tap the tin against the oven shelf, this helps the brownies stay fudgey and not rise, like a cake.
+- Halfway through the baking time carefully tap the tin against the oven shelf, this helps the brownies stay fudgey and not rise, like a cake.

-- The brownies are cooked when the outside edge has set and the top has the familiar, sugar cracked look.
+- The brownies are baked when the outside edge has set and the top has the familiar, sugar cracked look.
 There should still be a bit of wobble at the centre.

-- Once cooked remove the tin from the oven and allow the brownies to cool in the tin.
+- As soon as they are baked remove the tin from the oven and allow the brownies to cool in the tin.

 - Once cooled remove the brownies from the tin and peel away the sides of the foil.

-- Break up the white chocolate and place into a heatproof, microwaveable bowl.
+- First of all break up the white chocolate and place into a heatproof, microwaveable bowl.

 - Zap in short 20 second bursts, stirring after each heating period.

 - When the chocolate has almost melted, remove and keep stirring until completely melted.